 We keep and manage confidential information and trade secrets obtained from our customers.
 We exercise much care in protecting the confidentiality of such obtained information and take steps to ensure the security of our network, in accordance with the Personalized Information Protection Law protecting personal information that came into effect in April 2005 and the requirements set by the MIC, and the Ministry of Economy, Trade and Industry.
-However, our network, like all Information Technology systems, is vulnerable to external attack from computer viruses, hackers, cyber attack, or other such sources.
+In October 2016, IIJ-Europe submitted its Binding Corporate Rules (BCR) to the UK's Information Committee in preparation for a new regulation governing data protection, the General Data Protection Regulation ("GDPR"), which will take effect in the European Union ("EU") on May 25, 2018.
+The submitted internal rules define the global policy regarding personal data protection within the IIJ Group.
+These rules confirm that the IIJ Group complies with the applicable and prospective EU data protection rules.
+If we fail to comply with the GDPR unintentionally and are asked to pay a penalty, then this could ultimately result in an adverse effect on our business, financial condition, and results of operations.
+Our network, like all IT systems, is vulnerable to external attack from computer viruses, hackers, cyber-attack, or other such sources.
 In addition, despite internal controls, misconduct by an employee could result in the improper use or disclosure of confidential information.
-If any material leak of such information were to occur, we could be subject to lawsuits for damages from our customers, incur expenses associated with repairing or upgrading our security systems and suffer damages to our reputation that could result in a severe decline in new customers as well as an increase in service cancellations.
+If any material leak of such information were to occur, we could be subject to lawsuits for damages from our customers, incur expenses associated with repairing or upgrading our security systems, and suffer damages to our reputation that could result in a severe decline in new customers as well as an increase in service cancellations.
 As our consumer mobile business grows, we are dealing with an increasing number of consumers.
 Our corporate image and credibility could be negatively impacted, if, for example, we or our sales partners fail to comply with related laws such as consumer-protection laws, or if we fail to securely protect our consumers' individual information.
-Such failure could ultimately result in an adverse effect on our business, financial condition and result of operations.
+Such failure could ultimately result in an adverse effect on our business, financial condition and results of operations.